veertuinc/anka-docs/content/en/docs/Release Notes/_index.md

 ---

 ## Previous Versions

+### Jenkins Plugin 2.2.0 - August 31, 2020
+- Bug Fix : vmPollTime definitions in Configuration as Code aren't working due to typo

+    > **If updating from 1.X.X: This version (2.X) requires that you back up your Static Slave Templates (config.xml) and add them again.**

 ### Anka Build Cloud Controller & Registry 1.11.1 (1.11.1-1df83172) - Oct 13, 2020
 - Bug Fix : Cache building / Save Image was causing the node to go offline and terminating any other VMs running on it.